pedrolamas/docker-klipper-simulavr/README.md

 ## Available tags

-For Klipper running on Python3:

-- `latest` or `latest-python3`: points to Klipper and Moonraker "master" branches
-- `klipper-sha-<hash>` or `klipper-sha-<hash>-python3`: points to the Klipper GitHub commit hash
-- `moonraker-sha-<hash>` or `mooranker-sha-<hash>-python3`: points to the Moonraker GitHub commit hash

-For Klipper running on Python2:

-- `latest-python2`: points to Klipper and Moonraker "master" branches
+- `latest`: points to Klipper and Moonraker "master" branches
-- `klipper-sha-<hash>-python2`: points to the Klipper GitHub commit hash
+- `klipper-sha-<hash>`: points to the Klipper GitHub commit hash
-- `mooranker-sha-<hash>-python2`: points to the Moonraker GitHub commit hash
+- `moonraker-sha-<hash>`: points to the Moonraker GitHub commit hash

 ## License